 Biography

-Writer, teacher, and speaker with expertise in narrative, creative writing, film and other popular culture forms, religion and spirituality, and literature.
-Representative speaking topics include the afterlife in popular imagination, the spirituality of U2, religion and Harry Potter, religion and politics, the future of the Church, fiction and screenwriting, and movies and spirituality.
+Writer, teacher, and speaker with expertise in race, religion, narrative, film and other popular culture forms, writing, and literature.
+Representative speaking topics include race and American film, the afterlife in popular imagination, the spirituality of U2, religion and Harry Potter, religion and politics, the future of the Church, fiction and screenwriting, and movies and spirituality.

-Greg is the author of twenty books, including novels, memoir, and nonfiction on religion, culture, and politics.
+Greg is the author of two dozen books, including novels, memoir, and nonfiction on religion, culture, and politics.
 He is Professor of English at Baylor University, where he has won three university-wide teaching awards.
 He has discussed his work for The New York Times, LA Times, Christian Science Monitor, National Public Radio, BBC Radio, BBC Scotland, The Bob Edwards Show, and many other print, broadcast, and web media.
-He also writes regularly for Patheos, the Huffington Post, Salon, OnFaith, and many other print and web publications.

 Writing and Editing